omarShiraz/chatbotLawyer/README.md

 - **Legal Query Resolution**: The chatbot can answer a wide range of legal queries based on Sri Lankan law.
 - **Domain-Specific Dataset Creation Pipeline**: Developers can leverage the pipeline to create their own domain-specific chatbot.

 ## Usage
-The chatbot can be used in Discord.
-Simply invite the bot to your server and start asking your legal queries!
+The chatbot can be used in [Discord](https://discord.com/oauth2/authorize?client_id=1219937929330425967&permissions=2183991392320&scope=bot).
+Simply invite the bot to your server and start asking your legal queries! but note the server wont be up all times

 ## Installation
 The chatbot can be run on a T4 Colab.
 Detailed instructions on how to set up and run the chatbot will be provided soon.